Fade to Black (1980 film)

-Fade to Black is a 1980 American psychological horror comedy film written and directed by Vernon Zimmerman, and starring Dennis Christopher, Eve Brent, and Linda Kerridge.
+Fade to Black is a 1980 American psychological horror comedy slasher film written and directed by Vernon Zimmerman, and starring Dennis Christopher, Eve Brent, and Linda Kerridge.
 It also features Mickey Rourke and Peter Horton in minor roles.
 The plot follows shy and lonely cinephile Eric Binford who embarks on a killing spree against his oppressors while impersonating classic film characters.

 Plot

-Eric Binford is a hollow, chain smoking, socially awkward and unlikeable young man who is also an obsessed film addict whose love of old films extends far beyond his job at a Los Angeles film distributor's warehouse and endless late-night film screenings in his bedroom.
-For his vast knowledge, he has been bullied by his coworkers and family.
+Eric Binford is a chain smoking, socially awkward and unlikeable young man who is also an obsessed film addict.
+His love of old films extends far beyond his job at a Los Angeles film distributor's warehouse and endless late-night film screenings in his bedroom.
+For his vast knowledge, Eric has been bullied by his coworkers and family.
 His singular obsession eventually turns into psychosis after he crosses paths with Marilyn O'Connor, an Australian model and Marilyn Monroe lookalike who becomes the physical embodiment of his cinematic desires.

-After Marilyn unintentionally stands up Eric on their first date, Eric becomes homicidally unbalanced, transforming himself into a gallery of classic film characters—including Dracula, The Mummy and Hopalong Cassidy—and sets out to destroy his oppressors, starting with his abusive and crotchety, wheelchair-using, ex-dancer, Aunt Stella, pushing her wheelchair down a staircase to her death (reenacting a scene from Kiss of Death (1947)) and making this look like an accident.
+After Marilyn unintentionally stands up Eric on their first date, he becomes homicidally unbalanced, transforming himself into a gallery of classic film characters—including Dracula, The Mummy and Hopalong Cassidy—and sets out to destroy his oppressors, starting with his abusive and crotchety Aunt Stella, pushing her wheelchair down a staircase to her death (reenacting a scene from Kiss of Death (1947)) and making this look like an accident.
 Eric attends her funeral dressed as Tommy Udo (Richard Widmark's role from the aforementioned film).

-Eric then dresses up as Count Dracula to attend a midnight screening of Night of the Living Dead (1968) at a local cinema.
+Eric then dresses up as Dracula to attend a midnight screening of Night of the Living Dead (1968) at a local cinema.
 Afterwards, he bursts in on Marilyn in the shower while looking for an autograph in a scene straight out of Psycho (1960); he escapes and targets Dee Dee, a sex worker who had snubbed him earlier.
-She trips, falling to her death, and Eric licks her blood off his fingers.
+She trips, impaling herself on a picket fence, and Eric licks her blood off his fingers.

 Eric becomes more and more unhinged from reality and his antisocial behavior in public becomes more erratic and violent.
 A few nights later, Eric dresses up as the cowboy Hopalong Cassidy, when he shoots and kills Richie, a boorish co-worker who taunted him on a regular basis and beat him up after welching on a bet that Eric won.
 Not long after, Eric dresses up as The Mummy and drives his mean and vindictive boss, Marty Berger, into suffering a deadly heart attack while he is working late at night at his distribution warehouse.